-Today I am going to share some tips and ideas for creating a sensory room in your home, along with introducing you to a great company, Achievement Products for Special Needs.
+Today I am going to share some tips and ideas for creating a sensory room in your home.
+If you are unfamiliar with sensory rooms or spaces, this is a great place to start.

 What is a Sensory Room?

-A sensory room is basically a safe place in your home for your child to go when they either need a break or calm themselves if they are starting to unravel.
+A sensory room is basically a safe and quiet place/space in your home for your child to go when they either need a break or need to self-regulate.

 Having a sensory room gives them a safe place to collect themselves and work on self regulating their behaviors.